latenitefilms/BRAWToolbox/docs/installation.md

 You can read more on the [Media Extension page](/media-extension).

-The below information is for people using the legacy BRAW Toolbox workflow.
+The below information is **ONLY** for people using the legacy BRAW Toolbox workflow.

 ---